This blog may contain affiliate links. Read our disclosure policy for more info.

 10. Explore Peninsula Valdes

 Peninsula Valdes is another example of Patagonia’s rich wildlife.
-On this small peninsula near Puerto Madryn, Argentina you can enjoy wildlife tours that’ll take you to see penguins, elephant seals, whales, armadillos, a range of birds, and even Orca whales.
+On this small peninsula near Puerto Madryn, Argentina you can enjoy this full-day wildlife tour that’ll take you to see penguins, elephant seals, whales, armadillos, a range of birds, and even Orca whales.

 Peninsula Valdes is just one of the places in Patagonia that’s home to a large and diverse range of wildlife.
-So it’s no wonder it made my best bucket-list experience in Patagonia!
+So it’s no wonder taking a tour here made my best bucket-list experience in Patagonia!

 11. Go Whale Watching